Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Figure 5 Scores for landscape scenes

 Palmer (1978) reported the results of an extensive landscape research project in Connecticut River valley led by Ervin Zube.
 The study identified 22 landscape dimensions, including water/land edge density per unit area and percentage water area per unit area.
-About 50% of the variation in scenic resource value was explained by seven of these dimensions.
+About 50% of the variation in scenic resource value was explained by seven dimensions.
 Scenic value was found to increase with naturalism (regression coeff = 0.59), landform variation (0.58), water/land edges (0.42) and the length of views (0.33).
 Findings related to specific land uses included:

 - Farm landscapes – water area density had a major negative influence, suggesting that farm views dominated by large areas of water were not as scenic as those with smaller areas or water accents.